The lazy version of Brett Goldstein's career is easy to write. Roy Kent. Two Emmys. A lot of swearing. Then Shrinking.

 Apple's January 27, 2026 release on Shrinking says the show was created by Bill Lawrence, Brett Goldstein, and Jason Segel, and that Apple renewed it for a fourth season before the third season even premiered.
 The release also lists Goldstein among the executive producers and notes that he returns in season three as an on-screen guest star.

 That is a substantial position in the industry.
-Goldstein is not simply borrowing credibility from Ted Lasso while he looks for the next acting job.
+Goldstein is doing more than borrowing credibility from Ted Lasso while he looks for the next acting job.
 He is helping shape another Apple series that has become a durable, award-nominated property of its own.

 There is a deeper reason this matters.
 Shrinking asks for a different emotional vocabulary than Ted Lasso.
 The comedy is sadder, more adult, and more interested in grief, guilt, and repair.
 Goldstein's name on that project widened the case for what kind of writer he is.